The Nostalgic’s Guide to the German Past Tense

-The German past is what we’re going to focus on in this article.
-Well, the German past tense, that is.
-Knowing how to form the two common German past tenses, the simple past and conversational past, is key to fluency and becoming a better German speaker.
+Knowing how to form the two common German past tenses, the simple past and conversational past, is key to becoming a better German speaker and achieving fluency.

 Download: This blog post is available as a convenient and portable PDF that you can take anywhere.
 Click here to get a copy.
 (Download)